Makerfabs/Makerfabs_MaLora/readme.md

 Makerfabs Lora Node is a series of products based on Arduino Pro Mini (328P) + Lora(SX127X).

-Like Relay, AC Dimmer, Mosfet, etc.
+Like Relay, AC Dimmer, MOSFET, etc.

 For easy to use, UID and generic instructions are provided.
 Some of them are our previous products, but have not added UID yet.

 Please refer to status of Lora Node List below.

 ## Feature